-I Spent a Day With Kosovo's Hitler for Hire
+I Spent A Day With Kosovo's Hitler for Hire

-Mitrovica is a city in the partially recognized state of Kosovo.
-Unsurprisingly, it is also a place where simmering ethnic tensions and political instability often come to a head.
-Add a Hitler doppelganger who fraternizes with international peacekeepers to the mix and you’ve got an alarmingly high dose of eccentricity, as our writer found out on a recent trip there.
+Mitrovica is a city in the partially recognised state of Kosovo.
+Naturally, Mitrovica is also a place where simmering ethnic tensions and political instability often come to a head.
+Add a Hitler doppelganger who fraternises with international peacekeepers to the mix – and you’ve got an alarmingly high dose of eccentricity, as our writer found out on a recent trip there.

 This post originally appeared on VICE Serbia